ZahraTee/uktubly/README.md

 ## Status

 This is a work in progress!
 The current iteration of the model recognises most letters pretty well.
-At the moment the application only recognises standalone versions of letters and supports a single, simple game mode.
-Lots of room for improvements.
+At the moment the application only recognises standalone versions of letters.

+### Planned features and improvements

+- Addition of starting, medial and ending letter forms.
+- Addition of numbers.